es-repo/better-unit-tests/InCSharpWithXUnit/docs/README.md

 ### Parameters

 Test method has following parameters:
 - `{TypeOfInstance} stateActual` - an instance of a type method of which is under test.
-If the method is static then this parameter is omitted.
+If the method is static, then this parameter is omitted.
 - `Args args` - an instance of `Args` which is used to pass arguments to the method under test.
-If the method does not have parameters then this parameter is omitted.
+If the method does not have parameters, then this parameter is omitted.
-- `{TypeOfInstance} stateExpected`  - an instance of a type, method of which is under test, with state which is expected to be equal to the state of `stateActual` after the method is called.
-If the method is static or does not change the state of the object then this parameter is omitted.
 - `CallTrace callTraceActual` - an instance of [CallTrace](https://github.com/es-repo/CallTracing) which contains an actual trace of mock calls.
 If the test is not supposed to test mock calls then this parameter is omitted.
 - `CallTrace callTraceExpected` - an instance of [CallTrace](https://github.com/es-repo/CallTracing) which contains an expected trace of mock calls.
-If the test is not supposed to test mock calls then this parameter is omitted.
+If the test is not supposed to test mock calls, then this parameter is omitted.
+- `{TypeOfInstance} stateExpected`  - an instance of a type, method of which is under test, with state which is expected to be equal to the state of `stateActual` after the method is called.
+If the method is static or does not change the state of the object, then this parameter is omitted.
 - `{TypeOfReturnValue} expected` - a value which is expected to be equal to the value returned by the method under test.
-If the method returns nothing then this parameter is omitted.
+If the method returns nothing, then this parameter is omitted.

 ### Body

 Body of a test method should call the method under test and then verify that actual and expected states, call traces of mocks and returned values are equal.
-It should preferably use only Assert.Equal assertions to keep code concise.
+It should preferably use only `Assert.Equal` assertions to keep code concise.

-_NOTE: This puts requirements on types under test to have implementation of Equals which ensure that two instances are equal if all their property and field values match.
+_NOTE: This puts requirements on types under test to have implementation of `Equals` method which ensure that two instances are equal if all their property and field values match.
 In turn implementation of `Equals` method also requires implementation of `GetHashCode`.
-To reduce the custom implementations using [records](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/records#value-equality) instead of classes and structs is advised.
-However the default `Equals` implementation of a record may not be enough if any of its field or property type has implemented referential equality.
+To reduce the custom implementations using records instead of classes and structs is advised.
+However, the default `Equals` implementation of a record may not be enough if any of its field or property type has implemented equality by reference implementation.
 In that case custom implementation still is required to use `Assert.Equal` only assertion.
 Sometimes using of records may not be possible or such custom `Equals` implementation may cause performance issues.
 In those cases the decision of following the proposing guidelines or deviating from them should be taken by a developer meaningfully._

 ### Structure